 While currently illegal in Pennsylvania due to usury laws, some people still access payday loans online.
 These loans are intended for small amounts and to be repaid quickly-usually in two weeks.
 Many people, however, will still not have the money they need to pay off the loan in just two weeks.
 This gets many people into a cycle of renewing the loan and paying more fees instead of paying off their payday loans.
 This can result in payday loans costing people many times more than what they originally borrowed.
-Students should be encouraged to avoid these types of loans and use other strategies before taking out such a loan, including asking family and friends for help, building up an emergency fund to avoid needing such a loan, and seeking the help of a bank or credit union to explore other ways to get in which people use credit.
-Pose the following questions to students: Would you use credit in this situation?
+Students should be encouraged to avoid these types of loans and use other strategies before taking out such a loan, including asking family and friends for help, building up an emergency fund to avoid needing such a loan, and seeking the help of a bank or credit union to explore other ways to get use credit in this situation?
 If so, which kind?
 Discuss why some people may choose to use credit and others would not.